robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 "Yes."

-Mara nodded at the other end of the worktable.
+Mara nodded at the other end of the room.

 "Charlie is responsible for repairs.
 He will need details on how the failure happened."